Leafwing-Studios/fop-rules/docs/rules/combat/environmental-complications.md

 Intervening creatures do not grant cover unless they are at least one tile larger than the target.
 If they do, they only grant partial cover, as they tend to both be actively moving and full of holes that might allow an attack to slip through.

-In general, when a creature is behind partial cover, it also obscures visibility, and when a creature is behind full cover, they are also invisible to you.
+In general, when a creature is behind partial cover, they are obscured to you, and when a creature is behind full cover, they are also invisible to you.
 Transparent objects, such as windows or shimmering walls of force are an obvious exception to this.
 Unless specifically stated, you do not need to be able to see creatures in order to target them with an attack.

 ## Height Tiers
 Sometimes, cover takes the form of objects that can be climbed on, such as boulders, furniture or terraced gardens.
-In many cases, it makes sense to treat these cases as having several tiers of height.
+When this is the case, treat these environments as having several tiers of height.

 Creatures must spend half their movement to travel safely between adjacent **height tiers.**
 * Creatures that are flying only need to spend one quarter of their movement to travel between height tiers.